-The Evil Within 2 is a free game via the Epic Games Store from Thursday October 26 to Thursday November 2, 2023, and it’s yours to keep once you claim it.
-You can grab your copy here.
-That’s not all, however, as puzzle platformer Tandem: A Tale of Shadows is also free this week, so be sure to snag that as well.
+The Evil Within is a free game via the Epic Games Store from Thursday October 19 to Thursday October 26, 2023, and it’s yours to keep once claimed.
+You can get your copy here.
+That’s not all, however, as you can also grab indie puzzler Eternal Threads for free this week – simply head to its respective store page to get that as well.